antvis/AVA/CONTRIBUTING.md

 # Guide for Specific Package 🌟

+**We sincerely invite you to click on the ⭐ star in the upper right corner of this page to follow this project, which will allow you to receive our latest news in time.
+Thank you!**

 To contribute to specific package, you may want to check relevant guide for each package after skimming the general one.
 Some specific guides contains content for non-developers.

 * [Contribution Guide for AVA/CKB](./packages/knowledge/CONTRIBUTING.md)